Candidate48/junit4Wiki/Quo-Vadis-JUnit.md

-_I hope I don't step on anybodies toes by creating a new page for such an important and large topic, but I do consider it important to get going on this and this page is my attempt to get something moving_
+_I hope I don't step on anybody's toes by creating a new page for such an important and large topic, but I do consider it important to get going on this and this page is my attempt to get something moving_

-# What happend so far
+# What has happened so far

 Judging from [this and other discussions on the mailing list](https://groups.yahoo.com/neo/groups/junit/conversations/messages/24156) many people seem to be interested in a more flexible way of writing tests in JUnit.
 One inspiration is [ScalaTest](http://www.scalatest.org/getting_started_with_fun_suite) but other similar approaches exist for various languages, including TestRunners, e.g. https://github.com/stefanbirkner/talkative-junit-tests/blob/master/src/test/java/com/github/stefanbirkner/junit/talkative/ExampleTest.java